Introduction:

 Night routine

-- Lights Off
+- Lights switch Off

 - Doors locked